rcannon/yesod-taxes/README.md

 The first line describes how the application can access the database; make sure to run Postrgres and initialize the database by calling `$ ./db_start.sh`.

-### 11. Extensions
+### 11. Ideas for Extensions

-Here are some ideas for ways you could extend the application in order to get used to working with yesod:
+Here are some ideas for ways one could extend the application to get used to working with Yesod:

+- Extend the tax calculator form to adhere to some basic tax rules in a US state (or just make up some rules).

+- Allow the user to delete their info from the database.

-- instead of having the user retrieve their tax info by entering their SQL key, allow them to log in to see their info (this page might help: [Authentication and Authorization](https://www.yesodweb.com/book/authentication-and-authorization)).
+- Instead of having the user retrieve their tax info by entering their SQL key, allow them to log in to see their info (this page might help: [Authentication and Authorization](https://www.yesodweb.com/book/authentication-and-authorization)).